Psychological disorders can be roughly divided into several categories:

 Psychological disorders are frequently misunderstood and sometimes feared.
 The greatest difficulty facing the student with a psychological disorder is usually the attitude of others.
 With proper support, careful management and reasonable accommodations, an individual with a psychological disability should be able to function in the academic environment and meet his/her educational and personal goals successfully.

-DisAbled Student Support Services does not expect you to change course guidelines or standards.
+Student Disability Services does not expect you to change course guidelines or standards.
 The purpose of accommodations is to ensure equal educational opportunity.
-If you have any questions, please do not hesitate to call disAbled Student Support Services.
+If you have any questions, please do not hesitate to call Student Disability Services.